RyanParsley/antiochDocumentation/source/account/index.md

 ## Don't have an account?

-Send me an email [rparsley at antiochcollege dot org](mailto:rparsley@antiochcollege.org) and I'll get you set up right away.
+Send an email to [rparsley at antiochcollege dot org](mailto:rparsley@antiochcollege.org) and I'll get you set up right away.